WatermanMC/PerWorldPunish/README.md

 # PerWorldPunish

 **PerWorldPunish** is a simple but powerful per-world punishment plugin designed for **PaperMC 1.21+** servers.
-It provides server admins with the fundamental ability to ban players per-world quick and easy without the unneccessary clutter or overhead of larger plugins.
+It provides server admins with the fundamental ability to ban players per-world quick and easy without the unnecessary clutter or overhead of larger plugins.

 ---